BASIC PRACTICES OF FAITH

 SHARING THE TEACHINGS

-The heart of Rissho Kosei-kai's practice of the teachings is veering the buddha nature of all.
+The heart of Rissho Kosei-kai's practice of the teachings is revering the buddha nature in all of us.
 This practice is oriented in two directions: toward ourselves, and toward others.
 One of the ways we strive to master revering the buddha nature of others is to share the teachings with people.

 This comprises two actions: 1) introducing people to the Buddha Way so that they can establish a bond with the Buddha; and inviting people who have already established a bond with the Buddha to opportunities where they can come into contact with the Dharma and deepen their faith.